Bhajan Lal Jatav

 Bhajan Lal Jatav (born 12 October 1968; /hi/) is an Indian politician.
 He is currently serving Member of Parliament, 18th Lok Sabha from Karauli–Dholpur since 2024.
 He served as Minister of Public Works Department in the Government of Rajasthan.
 He was Minister of State as Home Defense and Civil Defense Department (I/C) in Government of Rajasthan.
 He was a Member of the 14th and 15th Rajasthan Legislative Assembly from Weir Assembly constituency.
 He served as Chairman of RSRDC (Rajasthan State Road Development and Construction Corporation).
 He is a Member of the Indian National Congress.

+Early life and education

+Bhajan Lal Jatav was born on 12 October 1968 in Jhalatala village, Weir tehsil, Bharatpur district, Rajasthan.
+He completed his education up to the Higher Secondary level before entering public life.

+Political career

+Jatav was elected to the Rajasthan Legislative Assembly from the Weir constituency in 2014 and was re-elected in 2018.
+During the Ashok Gehlot government, he served as Minister of State (Independent Charge) for Home Defence and Civil Defence, Printing and Stationery, while also holding responsibility for Agriculture, Animal Husbandry and Fisheries departments.

+On 21 November 2021, he was inducted into the Rajasthan Cabinet as the Cabinet Minister for the Public Works Department (PWD).
+He also served as Chairman of the Rajasthan State Road Development and Construction Corporation (RSRDC).

+In the 2024 Indian general election, Jatav was elected to the 18th Lok Sabha from the Karauli–Dholpur (SC) constituency, defeating the incumbent Bharatiya Janata Party candidate Manoj Rajoria.
+Following his election, he was nominated to the Parliamentary Standing Committee on Rural Development and Panchayati Raj.

+Personal life

+Bhajan Lal Jatav is married and is associated with social and political activities in Rajasthan.
+He belongs to the Scheduled Caste community and has represented reserved constituencies in both the Rajasthan Legislative Assembly and the Lok Sabha.